-- 16) Forest Ltd. reports its investment in Leeds Co. using the cost method.
+- 16) Forest Ltd. accounts for its investment in Leeds Co. using the cost method.
 During the year, Forest received \$10,000 in dividends from Leeds.
-How should Forest report these dividends? - A) As an increase to the "Investment in Leeds Co." account on its statement of financial position - B) As a decrease to the "Investment in Leeds Co." account on its statement of financial position - C) As dividend income on its statement of changes in equity-retained earnings section - D) As dividend income in its statement of comprehensive income
+How should Forest report these dividends on its separateentity financial statements? - A) As an increase to the "Investment in Leeds Co." account on its statement of financial position - B) As a decrease to the "Investment in Leeds Co." account on its statement of financial position - C) As dividend income on its statement of changes in equity-retained earnings section - D) As dividend income in its statement of comprehensive income